hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

-• there is as yet no facility for extending the [#008] hard-coded modifiers described below.
+• one minor point is that the Tenet7 "modifiers" part of "transitive operation" syntax are in a hard-coded set of about 4 keywords. there is as yet no plan to make this soft-coded. however this doesn't really have an equivalent in [br] so it's not relelvant anyway.

-## the N tenets of the autonomous component system ("ACS") (experimental)
+## the 8 introductory tenets of the autonomous component system ("ACS")

-in summary:

-• in application code, ACS components are *not* constructed using `new` :Tenet1
+(2, 3, 7 & 8 relate only to the "classic" transitive operations.
+1, 4, 5 & 6 are still essential.)

+the tenets are:

+• the library itself will *never* use `new` to construct a component. :Tenet1

-• new components are constructed by sending `edit_entity` to the class :Tenet2
+• humans might construct new components thru `edit_entity` class method :Tenet2

-• existing components are mutated by sending `edit_entity` to the component :Tenet3
+• humans might mutate existing components thru its `edit_entity` method :Tenet3

 • component associations are defined through instance methods :Tenet4

-• for "inward" purposes, associations are defined thru *instance* methods :Tenet5

-• simple or one-off models typically produce components thru `[]` :Tenet6

-• `interpret_component` (and similar) is above for dedicated models :Tenet7
+• the simplest component models are defiend by proc-likes :Tenet5

+• more complex component models (2 kinds) are defined with classes :Tenet6

-• modifiers (experimental): `via`, `using`, `if` and `assuming` :Tenet8
+• modifiers (experimental): `via`, `using`, `if` and `assuming` :Tenet7

-• the operation verbs of mutation sessions are defined in the assoc.. :Tenet9
+• the operation verbs of mutation sessions are defined in the assoc.. :Tenet8

 we may tag some (or all!?) of the various occurrences of these tenets in